- 253 views

 Then spend the afternoon wandering Las Ramblas, finding hidden artisanal gems and souvenirs for family back home.
 Go bar hopping at Passeig del Born before ending your day lounging on the beach at La Barceloneta.
 Take in your final views of the beautiful Spanish banks for the perfect end to the trip.

 Portugal and Spain are both part of the Schengen Area of the EU, which gives EU nationals a borderless pass between both countries.
-For visitors travelling to Spain or Portugal, visitors from the US, Canada, New Zealand and Australia are entitled to a 90-day stay without a visa throughout the Schengen area.
+For visitors traveling to Spain or Portugal, visitors from the US, Canada, New Zealand and Australia are entitled to a 90-day stay without a visa throughout the Schengen area.
 Others will have to apply for a visa directly through the nearest Spanish or Portuguese embassy.

 When taking a packaged tour, ensure that you are have visas for both countries or at least the necessary paperwork for it.